-This paper suggests a new type of regulatory scheme, which challenges existing legal paradigms on many grounds.
-While current personalized law approaches attempt to target different people based on their individual attributes and preferences, we believe that the future of tailored regulation lies in understanding better how knowledge aggregated in a smart way can have predictive ability regarding the likely types of violations in specific situations.
+This article suggests a new type of regulatory scheme that challenges existing legal paradigms on many grounds.
+In contrast to current personalized law approaches, which attempt to target different people based on their individual attributes and preferences, the future of tailored regulation lies in understanding better how knowledge aggregated in a smart way can have predictive ability regarding the likely types of violations in specific situations.

 That situations matter in affecting behavior has long been understood by social psychology.
-However, the fast-growing literature on behavioral ethics shows situations to play a far more important role in influencing unethical behavior than previously appreciated.
+However, the fast-growing BE literature shows that situations play a far more important role in influencing unethical behavior than was previously appreciated.
 The particulars of the situations appear to be highly predictive of many ordinary unethical behaviors by people with limited awareness of their own breaches, misconduct, and violations.

-The focus on situational design rather than on personality traits is based on the recognition that the current regulatory paradigms are far too centered on deliberative choice: they completely fail to address the possibility of misconduct with limited awareness.
+The focus on situational design rather than on personality traits is based on the recognition that current regulatory paradigms are far too centered on deliberative choice: they completely fail to address the possibility of misconduct with limited awareness.
 They thus ignore the dramatic effect of the situation on the likelihood of people’s misbehavior.

 We therefore propose a double shift in enforcement policy.
 First, we call for new types of enforcement mechanisms that explicitly target awareness among wrongdoers.
 Such enforcement tools include de-biasing efforts, aiming to trigger moral deliberation among unaware transgressors, and broader types of liability, designed to hold accountable organizations and individuals who have contributed to the creation of moral blind spots.
-To use such mechanisms successfully, and to minimize chilling effects, much information is needed.
+To use such mechanisms successfully and to minimize chilling effects, much more fine-grained information is needed.

 The second change we propose is that such information be derived from big data analysis that focuses on suspect situations rather than on suspect individuals.
 This new use of big data in the service of law enforcement will differ from its use to support the personalized law approach; it will delve into characteristics of different situations in which people who are ethically bounded are more likely to violate the rules or behave uncooperatively.
 We highlight numerous reasons why big data analysis should be used to tailor regulation to specific situations, and not to specific people.
-Thus this type of targeted regulation is more appropriate to the nature of ordinary misconduct, which is situation driven and commonly practiced by a far greater number of individuals than is currently assumed by legal scholars.
+This type of targeted regulation is more appropriate to the nature of ordinary misconduct, which is situation driven and commonly practiced by a far greater number of individuals than is currently assumed by legal scholars.